 There are no reliable averages in medical malpractice law, as every single case is 100 percent unique.
 No two patients or claims are exactly alike.
-That being said, you can gain a better understanding of how much it might cost to file a medical malpractice claim in Pennsylvania by breaking down the common expenses associated with a lawsuit.
+That being said, you can gain a better understanding of how much it might cost to file a medical malpractice or birth injury claim in Pennsylvania by breaking down the common expenses associated with a lawsuit.
 A medical malpractice case may require the following costs:

 - Court costs and filing fees.
 The civil courts in Philadelphia County charge a fee for filing any type of personal injury lawsuit.
 This fee is usually around $100 but may be more for a high-value claim – in addition to surcharges and convenience fees.

 - Administrative fees.
 There are often costs associated with the administrative side of bringing a case, such as the price to obtain certified copies of medical records, print out accident reports and obtain other documents.